-It seems that federal groups are acknowledging the general public outcry— from paddlers and others— over the on-water protection quarter round Trump National Golf Club.
+It seems that federal groups are acknowledging the general public outcry—from paddlers and others—over the on-water protection quarter-round at Trump National Golf Club.

-But the security area takes place to be on a excessive-traffic stretch of the Potomac River that many companies depend upon.
-Its customers encompass rehabilitative kayak/canoe programs for disabled veterans, professional athletic groups, young people summer camps, and recreational boaters, jet skiers, swimmers, hunters, fishers, and own family paddlers that want to get entry to both the Maryland and Virginia aspects of the river.
+But the security area is on a high-traffic stretch of the Potomac River that many companies depend upon.
+Its customers encompass rehabilitative kayak/canoe programs for disabled veterans, professional athletic groups, youth summer camps, recreational boaters, jet skiers, swimmers, hunters, fishers, and family paddlers who want to access both the Maryland and Virginia aspects of the river.

-The Coast Guard says after getting to know how many humans and activities had been impacted by using the security sector, it has positioned a period in-between rule in the area (effective March 21, 2019) that reduces the overall period of the present protection quarter and creates a 250-yard-extensive transit lane for vessels to skip close to the Maryland coastline, with permission from the COTP.
+The Coast Guard says that after determining how many humans and activities were impacted by using the security sector, it has positioned a period in-between rule in the area (effective March 21, 2019) that reduces the overall period of the present protection quarter and creates a 250-yard-extensive transit lane for vessels to skip close to the Maryland coastline, with permission from the COTP.

-With the period in-between rule in the region, the U.S. Department of Homeland Security (DHS) and the Coast Guard is looking for input on a everlasting amendment of the security area.
+With the period-in-between rule in the region, the U.S. Department of Homeland Security (DHS) and the Coast Guard are looking for input on an everlasting amendment to the security area.

 “The protection area complements the safety and protection of individuals even as minimizing, to the quantity viable, the impact on trade and valid waterway use.
 We invite your comments in this rulemaking,” USCG writes.